perpostor/asynchronous-communication/index.md

 <dt>Recording meetings &#128249;</dt>
 <dd>Not without its flaws, but it does help ensure knowledge is shared more equitably and allows people to consume it according to their own schedule.</dd>
 <dt>Slack/Email &#128232;</dt>
-<dd>Great for collaborating rapidly (Slak), but with different message durability expetations.
+<dd>Great for collaborating rapidly (Slack), but with different message durability expetations.
 The more permanent the message format (email), the longer its potential usefulness.</dd>
 <dt>Documentation &#128196;</dt>
 <dd>Requires a strong culture to constatly maintain and expand.
 However, investment pays off immensely in the future.</dd>
 </dl>